-That August, just weeks after James arrived, Derryck asked him to come in to the venue and help out for the day with buffets, teas & coffees and showing delegates to rooms.
+It was a childhood friend who suggested Edinburgh as a first port of call because that’s where he was living.
+That August, just weeks after James arrived, he came into the venue to help out for the day with buffets, teas & coffees and showing delegates to rooms.
 A couple of months later and James was still here!
 And indeed he stayed until November 2013.

 James left the venue to work for MITIE at RBS’s Gogarburn offices but two years later he saw a sales position back here at the venue and the rest, as they say history.
 He is loving it on the sales front and is enjoying the advantage he has of knowing how the operational side works best for clients in the venue.

-James is still pretty sporty, enjoying golf when the weather’s decent enough and playing cricket for a Bathgate team in the Scottish 2nd division.
-He also has a two and a half year old son, Oliver, keeping him busy.
+He is still pretty sporty, enjoying golf when the weather’s decent enough and playing cricket for a Bathgate team in the Scottish 2nd division.
+He also has two very young boys keeping him busy!